• Skip to primary navigation

 Where We Deliver

-We provide free delivery on produce orders $30 and above, locally in Lake Country, WI area: Dousman, Ottawa, Oconomowoc, Eagle, Waukesha, Palmyra, Sullivan, Wales and Delafield.
-If you are outside this area, contact us for delivery costs to your location.
+We have free local delivery routes in Lake Country, WI area: Dousman, Ottawa, Oconomowoc, Eagle, Waukesha, Palmyra, Sullivan, Wales and Delafield.
+If you need your delivery expedited or are outside our 25 area, contact us for delivery cost estimates to your location.
 Orders are also available for pick up by appointment.
 Contact us to make arrangements.

 Peppers